 I always wait and add the garlic until I mix the peppers and onions in the pan.
 Allowing garlic to burn will make any dish bitter.
 There is probably enough liquid in this dish to keep the garlic from burning, but better safe than sorry.

-Our Italian Sausage and Pepper recipe is easily doubled and tripled.
+This is easily doubled and tripled.
 The only limitation is the size of your pan.
-I have made upwards of 30 at a time in my extra-large electric skillet during football season.
+I have made upwards of 20 at a time in my large electric skillet during football season.
+(This post contains affiliate links.)

 Serve with hoagie or sub rolls for the ultimate sausage and pepper sandwich like they serve at county fairs.
 Try lightly toasting the bread under a broiler for a real treat.
 It can even be topped with a bit of mozzarella or parmesan cheese.